KC Tap Tour Weekend Itinerary

 Afterwards, if the night is still calling, stick around the Crossroads and head to arcade bar Up-Down, speakeasy Manifesto or jazz club Green Lady Lounge to enjoy Kansas City nightlife.
 Or, catch the KC Streetcar to revel at the high-energy Power & Light District or explore the more laid-back River Market.

-Make time for caffeination on Sunday morning by visiting any number of cafes in the region, including Messenger (Crossroads), Quay (River Market, The Nelson-Atkins Museum of Art), Goat Hill (Westside), Made in KC Café (Downtown) and The Roasterie (citywide).
+Make time for caffeination on Sunday morning by visiting any number of cafes in the region, including Messenger (Crossroads), Thou Mayest (River Market, The Nelson-Atkins Museum of Art), Goat Hill (Westside), Made in KC Café (Downtown) and The Roasterie (citywide).

 Your final destination before departure is KC Bier Co., a Waldo institution pouring up authentic, German-style brews and home to a wonderful outdoor biergarten—plus some of the best soccer watch parties in the city.